Derrick Kelly II

-Derrick Kelly II (born August 23, 1995) is an American football offensive guard for the San Antonio Brahmas of the XFL.
+Derrick Kelly II (born August 23, 1995) is an American professional football offensive guard for the San Antonio Brahmas of the United Football League (UFL).
 He played college football at Florida State.

 College career

 Kelly was a member of the Florida State Seminoles for five seasons, redshirting as a true freshman.
 He played in 34 games with 28 starts over the course of his collegiate career.

 Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

-Kelly was signed by the New Orleans Saints as an undrafted free agent following the 2019 NFL Draft on April 27, 2019.
+Kelly was signed by the New Orleans Saints as an undrafted free agent following the 2019 NFL draft on April 27, 2019.
 He was waived on August 30, 2019, during final roster cuts and was re-signed to the team's practice squad the following day.
 Kelly signed a reserve/futures contract on January 6, 2020, and made the Saints' active roster coming out of training camp the next season.
 Kelly made his NFL debut on September 13, 2020, in the season opener against the Tampa Bay Buccaneers.
 He was placed on the reserve/COVID-19 list by the team on November 29, 2020, and activated on December 9.

 On August 31, 2021, Kelly was waived by the Saints and re-signed to the practice squad.
 He was released on October 12.